ilusi0n/Tvshowsbox/README.md

 ### Who are you? ###

-* My name is Hugo Cabrita and newer to python
+* My name is Hugo Cabrita and I'm new to python

 ### What is this repository for? ###